Statement

 These musical, literary, and cinematic influences feed her compositions, rich in symbols, with vivid, tangy and contrasting colors, typical of pop culture and the design of the 1970s and 1980s.

-In her bittersweet graphic narratives, Sophie-Gaëlle Martin portrays disillusioned characters whose gazes are haunted by events one senses to be tragic.
+In her bittersweet graphic narratives, Sophie-Gaëlle Martin paints portraits of disillusioned characters, their eyes haunted by dramatic events.

-Our world is shattering; danger is here, catastrophe is imminent, tragedy is brewing.
-We are on the verge of slipping into the unknown.
+Our world is shattering, danger is present, catastrophe is imminent, we are on the verge of plunging into the unknown.

 “Nothing will ever be the same again.”

-By confronting her characters with the collapse of the systemic or psychological structures that kept them in a certain state of alienation, Sophie-Gaëlle Martin probes the human psyche and its search for meaning.
+By confronting her characters with the collapse of the systemic or psychological structures that kept them in a certain form of alienation, Sophie-Gaëlle Martin probes the human psyche and its quest for meaning.

 In the series Les Utopies extrasolaires, and the sub-series Nebula Bay, Sofigael M. explores dystopian universes inspired by science fiction and cosmology, a kind of contemporary Twilight Zone, where exoticism is merely a deceptive backdrop, hiding the disaster that simmers beneath.